fn-fx/fn-fx/README.md

 This is the niche that fn(fx) attempts to fill: providing a functional interface over JavaFX

 # Basic Overview
-fn(fx) requires that users express their ui via data, and calls to a function known as "ui".
+fn(fx) requires that users express their UI via data, and calls to a function known as "ui".
 This function constructs a quasi-immutable datastructure that can easily be diffed against other components.
 We say "quasi-immutable", since some of the fields on the structure are mutated, but only once, from nil to a known value, never from a value to another value.
-This tree of components can then be handedled by several functions:
+This tree of components can then be handled by several functions:

-* `(fn-fx.fx-dom/render component event-callback)` - This function takes a virtual dom (component tree) and renders it, returning an opaque structure that can be used to later up date the UI with a new virtual dom.
+* `(fn-fx.fx-dom/render component event-callback)` - This function takes a virtual dom (component tree) and renders it, returning an opaque structure that can be used to later update the UI with a new virtual dom.
 `event-callback` is a function that will be handed events from the UI, more on that later.
 * `(fn-fn.fx-dom/update-dom prev-state new-dom)` - Given a value returned from a previous call to `render` or `update-dom` this function will diff `new-dom` against the dom used to create `prev-state` the resulting diff